Sheldon-Chong/Sheldon-chong/README.md

 <strong>Coding and Game Development:</strong>

-Have won numerous local and international awards and competitions in various areas such as Game Development, Coding and STEM.
+I've won numerous local and international awards in Game Development, Coding, and STEM competitions.
 Among them are:
 - Game: “Jom Mamak!”
 Won the Gold Award and Jury Award in the Creative @ Schools Level Up Game Development competition, organised by Malaysian Development Economy Corporation.
 - First Place Winner in the Young Educators Challenge 2021, and won a full scholarship to Sunway College
 - Game: “Cephion”.
 Won the Grand Prize in the Dell Technologies Game Design Challenge 2021 (Out of 300 entries internationally, mainly from the USA).